Notify me

 In terms of aesthetics, UnconstrainedTime watches (below) are obviously unique and interesting.

-While the influences on watches can certainly be seen a creative design exploration, as well as referencing historical watch designs and other fields such as motor sports, aviation, fine art, or even astronomy, these design influences are mostly applied within the space of mechanics and/or fine jewelry.
+While the influences on watches can certainly be seen a creative design exploration, as well as referencing historical watch designs and other fields such as motor sports, aviation, fine art, or even astronomy, these design influences are mostly applied within the space of mechanics and/or fine jewellery.

 Don’t miss our launch!